-- \ Less than 1%. - (1) Security amounts for each selling security holder represent the warrants beneficially owned by such selling security holder as of March 30, 2010. - (2) Based on 33,249,000 warrants outstanding as of March 30, 2010. - (3) Based on 13,379,209 shares of common stock outstanding as of March 30, 2010.
+- Security amounts for each selling security holder represent the warrants beneficially owned by such selling security holder as of April 30, 2010. - (2) Based on 33,249,000 warrants outstanding as of April 30, 2010. - (3) Based on 24,879,209 shares of common stock outstanding as of April 30, 2010.
+Certain underwriters also have an overallotment option to purchase 1,725,000 shares of our common stock exercisable through May 20, 2010.
 The total number of shares of common stock outstanding used in calculating this percentage assumes that none of the warrants held by other persons are exercised. - (4) The selling security holder served as a director of Capitol prior to the merger with Capitol. - (5) The selling security holder served as a special advisor to Capitol prior to the merger with Capitol. - (6) The selling security holder served as Capitol's Vice President prior to the merger with Capitol. - (7) The selling security holder is our non-executive Vice Chairman and served as Chief Executive Officer and a director of Capitol prior to the merger with Capitol. - (8) The selling security holder is controlled by Miles Gilburne, who served as a special advisor to Capitol prior to the merger with Capitol. - (9) Nisswa Acquisition Master Fund Ltd. is managed by Pine River.